 There was no corn or soybean grain yield increase from micronutrients applied to the soil or foliage in any trial or year of the study.
 Soil-test interpretations in the north-central region correctly predicted a lack of yield increases from Cu, Mn, and Zn.
-For B, however, interpretations from other states predicted a yield increase in some years of both trials that was not observed.
+For B, the lowest value considered sufficient by other states correctly predicted no yield increase, but the highest value incorrectly predicted increases in both trials.